psychemedia/pentrich-uprising/resources/180_thornbury_old_stories_retold.md

 Great Frost of 1814, xvii.
 294
 Great Stock Exchange Hoax, xvii.
 43
 Highwaymen, A String of, xvii.
 512
-John Howard alias or William Cour-tenay, &c., xvii.
+John Howard alias or William Courtenay, &c., xvii.
 441 Life of a Methodist Preacher, xvii.
 398
 London Street Riots in the Last Century, xviii.
 372 Loss of the Kent East Indiaman, xvi.
 444